Eliciting reference measures of law-invariant functionals: Value-at-Risk

 \section{Value-at-Risk}

-We have seen in Section~\ref{ex:VaR} that our approach fails when applied to the Value-at-Risk capacity.
-However, \cite{Liebrich} shows that the VaR admits only one convex-ranged reference probability.\footnote{~Excluding the degenerate cases $\var_0$ and $\var_1$, which are not of practical or regulatory relevance.} In view of the central role of VaR in practical risk assessment, it is natural to ask whether our method can be adapted to yield a viable calibration procedure in this special---and particularly relevant---case.
-This section pursues this goal, which requires more delicate care.
+We have seen in Sect.~\ref{ex:VaR} that our approach fails when applied to the Value-at-Risk capacity.
+However, Liebrich~\cite{Liebrich} shows that the VaR admits only one convex-ranged reference probability.
+In view of the central role of VaR in practical risk assessment, it is natural to ask whether our method can be adapted to yield a viable elicitation procedure in this special case.
+This section pursues this goal, which requires greater care.